9fzp9mzysq-eng/donation-fundraising-db/sql/sql/README.md

+# Donation & Fundraising Database System
+### CS630 Final Project – Chaimaa Mallas

+This project is a relational database system designed for a Donation & Fundraising Platform.
+It includes tables for users, campaigns, beneficiaries, payment methods, donations, and disbursements.

 ---

+## 📌 Project Structure

+---

 ## 📌 Features Implemented

-- Full ERD design (3NF normalized)
+- Complete ERD design (normalized to 3NF)
-- Complete schema with constraints (PK/FK)
+- Full schema with all constraints (PK/FK)
 - Sample data for all tables
 - Reset script for quick rebuild
-- Clean GitHub repository with incremental commits
+- Organized GitHub repository with incremental commits

 ---

-## 📌 How to Run the Project
+## 📌 How To Run The Project

-1. Run `reset.sql` (optional)
+1. (Optional) Run `sql/reset.sql`
-2. Run `schema.sql` to create tables
+2. Run `sql/schema.sql` to create all tables
-3. Run `sample_data.sql` to insert data
+3. Run `sql/sample_data.sql` to insert sample data
-4. Use SELECT queries to view tables

----

-## 📌 ERD Diagram
-The ERD diagram is included in the **ERD/** folder.
+4. View the tables using queries such as: